-Our proven expertise in handling similar, centrally funded consortium projects led Stewart Milne Group Ltd to secure our services to carry out Project Managment and Project Support for the full 3-year project duration.
+Our proven expertise in handling similar, centrally funded consortium projects led Stewart Milne Group Ltd to secure our services to carry out Project Management and Project Support for the full 3-year project duration.

-From day one we initiated engagement accross the project and quickly established ourselves, which was helped by achieving some early highly important commitments.
-As soon as it was possible we visited all project partners to enable the formation of relationships which is critical for the success of the project.
+From day one we initiated engagement across the project and quickly established ourselves, which was helped by achieving some early highly important commitments.
+As soon as it was possible, we visited all project partners to enable the formation of relationships which is critical for the success of the project.

 Communications and relationships across the project are well-established, as are the project management protocols.
-The project has been running successfully to-date and our focus is on ensuring ongoing success of the project, whilst minimising Project Managment overheads on the wider project team
+The project has been running successfully to-date and our focus is on ensuring ongoing success of the project, whilst minimising Project Management overheads on the wider project team.